apache/royale-docs/features/styling.md

 ## Implementations

 - **SimpleCSSValuesImpl**: The SimpleCSSValuesImpl class implements a minimal set of CSS lookup rules that is sufficient for most applications and is easily implemented for SWFs.
-It does not support attribute selectors or descendant selectors or id selectors.
-It will filter on a custom `-royale-swf` media query but not other media queries.
-It can be replaced with other implementations that handle more complex selector lookups.
+It does not support attribute selectors, descendant selectors, or id selectors.
+It filters on a custom `-royale-swf` media query but not other media queries.
+You can replace it in your app with other implementations that handle more complex selector lookups.

-## Usign Styles
+## Using Styles

 - **SimpleCSSStyles**: Brings simple styles to Royale.